datarhei/restreamer/docs/installation-osx-windows.md

 5. Open the User-Interface by clicking on the web-preview
    <img src="../img/installation-osx-windows-kitematic-4.png" width="95%">

-The default login (more [here](references-environment-vars.html#login-security)) are:
+The default login is:

-* Username: admin
+* Username: `admin`
-* Password: datarhei
+* Password: `datarhei`

----
+It is highly recommended to change the username and password.
+{: .notice--warning}

 ## Important customizations

 1. Click on the volume path and "Enable volumes":
    <img src="../img/installation-osx-windows-kitematic-5.png" width="95%">
-2. We recommend to change your password and username:
+2. We stringly recommend to change your password and username:
    <img src="../img/installation-osx-windows-kitematic-6.png" width="95%">

----

 ## Customs to embed the player upon your website